ArnoldDP/OStim-Community-Modlist/README.md

 **F11** dMenu.

-**Z** Wheeler.
+**Y** Wheeler.
 This and the rest of its associated hotkeys can easily be viewed and changed in dMenu

 **END**: Community Shaders window (CS profile only)